arief25ramadhan/traffic-sign-classifier/README.md

 * validation set accuracy of 93.6 %
 * test set accuracy of 91.%

-I choose the Le Net architecture.
+I choose the Le Net architecture for our traffic sign classifier back bone.

 If a well known architecture was chosen:
 * What architecture was chosen?